Mean-field limits of Riesz-type singular flows: Introduction

 The truncation or smearing procedure of \cite{Serfaty2020} is still needed and is done in a slightly different way depending on whether one is in the sub-Coulombic/Coulombic or the super-Coulombic case.
 In the sub-Coulombic/Coulombic case, the nature of the interaction makes $\g$ superharmonic, which makes the smearing monotone in the right way.
 The way we handle super-Coulombic interactions is then by noticing that a subharmonic Riesz potential becomes superharmonic when viewed in a larger dimension.
 We thus appeal again to a dimension-extension procedure (different from that of \cite{Serfaty2020}, however) to perform the smearing of the Dirac masses without other modification of the method.
 This thus provides a unified treatment of all Riesz interactions.
 Since the stress-energy tensor structure is no longer used, we do not need the interaction to be the kernel of a local operator and to be exactly an inverse power.
 Consequently, we can relax the assumptions in a way similar to \cite{BJW2019edp}.

-As advertised in the title of this article, our approach is robust to the inclusion of multiplicative noise of transport type.
+Our approach is, in principle, robust to the inclusion of multiplicative noise of transport type.
 Treating the case with such noise was done in \cite{Rosenzweig2020spv} for the two-dimensional Coulomb case, with the proof generalizing to higher dimensions.
 Due to the nonzero quadratic variation of the noise, it involves proving another functional inequality (see \cref{prop:commso} below), which is exactly a second-order version of \eqref{fi}.
 In \cite{Rosenzweig2020spv}, the Coulomb nature of the interaction was strongly used.
 But with the commutator-based approach and the new insights of this article, it is then not too difficult to prove the desired functional inequality in all the Riesz cases we are considering.
-With this second-order functional inequality and assuming the existence of suitably regular solutions to the limiting stochastic PDEs (SPDEs), one can follow the road map of \cite{Rosenzweig2020spv} to bound the expected magnitude of the modulated energy.
+With this second-order functional inequality and assuming the existence of suitably regular solutions to the limiting stochastic PDEs (SPDEs) to justify the computations, one can follow the road map of \cite{Rosenzweig2020spv} to bound the expected magnitude of the modulated energy.
 Such a bound, of course, implies convergence in law of the empirical measure to the solution of the limiting SPDE.

+\textit{Added in proof:} While our manuscript was under review, a new approach to mean-field limits of first- and second-order systems with additive noise was introduced by Bresch \emph{et al.} \cite{BJS2022}.
+This approach is based on estimates for the BBGKY hierarchy which take advantage of the diffusion to bound weighted $L^p$ norms of the marginals, and has similarities with the hierarchy approach of Lacker \cite{Lacker2021}.
+In particular, the work \cite{BJS2022} manages to prove the mean-field limit for the repulsive Vlasov-Fokker-Planck equation with Coulomb potential in dimension 2 and improves upon the prior work of Jabin-Wang \cite{JW2018}.